TsHristov/Data-Structures-And-Algorithms/Data-Structures/Stack-Linked-List/README.md

 # Additional methods:
 * `operator==, operator!=` - compares two stack instances
   - `O(n)` - where n is the size of the stack
+* `Iterator<T> GetIterator()` - gets Iterator object over the stack, iterates starting from the top of the stack to the bottom